HumanSignal/label-studio/docs/source/templates/generative-visual-ranker.md

 meta_description: Template for creating a ranked dataset for text-to-image models with Label Studio for your machine learning and data science projects.
 ---

+## About the Visual Ranker Template

 The template provides the worklow to rank the quality of the text-to-image models responses, like Dall-E, Midjourney, Stable Diffusion etc.

-It gives the ability to compare the quality of the responses from different models, rank the dynamic set of items with handy drag-and-drop interface.
+Using this template gives the ability to compare the quality of the responses from different generative AI  models, and rank the dynamic set of items with handy drag-and-drop interface.

 This is helpful for the following use cases: